How To Write A Press Release

 Include a link to your home page

-Be sure to add a link back to your own website and make certain you include the http:// at the beginning of the link.
-This is an easy way to gain links from other sites and increase your link popularity.
+Be sure to add a link back to your own website and make certain you include the https:// at the beginning of the link.
+This is an easy way to gain links from other sites and increase your link portfolio.

 Post your press release on your website